datacarpentry/sql-ecology-lesson/sql.md

 Order of execution
 ------------------

+It is important to consider the ORDER which operations will be applied when writing more complex SQL queries.
+For example:

+    SELECT * FROM surveys
+    WHERE sex='F' AND species='RO' OR species='RX'
+    ORDER BY Sex

+What happens when we add parenthesis around the `OR` statements in the example query above?

 Another note for ordering.
 We don’t actually have to display a column to sort by it.
 For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.